thesawolf/RK3188-kernel-builder/README.md

 - (2.2) features added, more checkers, added QX1
 - (2.3) config builder created and linked and menus updated
 - config builder moved to separate script, not meant to be run alone
+- renamed scripts.. just because (now BUILDIT.sh and CFGCORE.sh)
+- (2.4) added in debugging, Mali and exFAT kernel options (if available)
+- major fleshing out in the config builder (CFGCORE.sh) and running it by itself will cause the script to generate an example defconfig (EXAMPLE-CONFIG)

 **TODO:**
 - config builder mailer.
 If you customize your device config for a device